 Flare/Thermal Oxidizer Design

-Proper flare design can improve the thermal destruction of waste gases recovered during loading operation, and can improve the combustion efficiency of the flare.
+Proper flare design can improve the thermal destruction of waste gases recovered during loading operation and can improve the combustion efficiency of the flare.
 Design considerations include maintaining a pilot flame, ensuring the heating value of the flare gas is adequate and restricting the velocity of low-BTU flare gas for flame stability.
 A continuously lit pilot ensures that vent gases are combusted at the flare tip.
 A properly operated flare can achieve a destruction efficiency of 98 percent or greater.

 Thermal oxidizers are not subject to 40 CFR 60.18 requirements; however, good combustion practices including proper mixing of fuel and combustion air would minimize combustion emissions.